turinglabsorg/datahub-learn/network-documentation/celo/tutorial/setup-celo-react-native/index.md

   phone: '',
 };

-//This is the wallet reducer whiich takes the state and action as parameters and modifies the state accordingly based on the action that it receives from the app dispatch in the `wallet.actions.js` file export function wallet(state = initialState, action: any) {
+// This is the wallet reducer which takes the state and action as parameters.
+// It modifies the state accordingly based on the type of action that it receives from the dispatch calls in the `walletAction.ts` file export function wallet(state = initialState, action: any) {
   switch (action.type) {
     case walletConstants.CONNECT_REQUEST: